romaneriksen/Master/Progress.md

 ## Week 48

 ## Week 49
 - Implement inheritance of brain parameters.
 Offspring can now inherit values for their controller from their parents.
+If a CPG exists in the same grid position for both parent and offspring, the offspring can inherit the values.